How to Help Kids Feel Less Stressed and Anxious During the Holidays

 Mindful colouring can be a simple, straightforward way to get children of all ages to practise a few moments of mindfulness whilst keeping them focused on the moment and helping them to calm down.
-If you want to know more about mindful colouring and its positive effects, check out our previous article on ‘can mindful colouring help calm anxious kids?’
+If you want to know more about mindful colouring and its positive effects, check out our article can mindful colouring help calm anxious kids?

 Like the idea of mindful colouring, but want to encourage them to make a gift for someone else while they are trying to relax?
 Our just for you colouring sheet or just for you card can be great ways to encourage moments of mindfulness whilst making a simple gift they can give a loved one.